Hair Relaxer Lawsuit

 What makes hair relaxers so dangerous to use?

 Many brands of hair relaxer contain endocrine-disrupting chemicals (EDCs) such as parabens and phthalates, which have been found to cause a wide array of medical problems.
-Some of these health concerns include infertility, obesity, immunodeficiency, and an increased risk of type II diabetes.
+Some of these health concerns include an increased risk of infertility, obesity, immunodeficiency, and type II diabetes.

 Some professional, in-salon hair relaxers also contain chemicals that release the carcinogen formaldehyde when applied to the scalp.